-Artificial water storage is done for commercial and private reasons.
-Artificial water storage ranges in size from rain barrels and household water tanks to urban infrastructure and industrial reservoirs.
+Artificial water reservoirs range in size from rain barrels and household water tanks to urban infrastructure and industrial reservoirs.
 Some of the smaller types of artificial storage include water towers, tanks, and rain barrels for use by people in times of drought or in areas that do not have easy access to water sources.
 Commercial uses for artificial water storage tend to be larger in scale, such as holding ponds and dam reservoirs.
-Some examples of industries that use water storage include various types of mining, agriculture (for irrigation and livestock), and energy generation.
+Some examples of industries that use water storage include mining, agriculture (for irrigation and livestock), and energy generation.